logicsys/nagios-api/README.md

   -v /var/log/nagios3/nagios.log:/opt/nagios.log \
   -p 8080:8080 nagios-api
 ```

+Note: The container's default CMD passes `-b 0.0.0.0` to bind on all
+interfaces (required for Docker networking).
+The default bind address
+outside of Docker is `127.0.0.1` (localhost only).

 ## Author
 Written by Mark Smith <mark@qq.is> while under the employ of Bump